 Dorflinger-Suydam is a non-profit organization with a mission to offer our region and its guests unique experiences to connect with nature, the arts, history, and each other.
-We offer the region a 600-acre wildlife sanctuary, a glass musuem home to one the nation’s largest collection of Dorflinger Glass, concerts in July and August, and the preservation of historic sites and buildings in White Mills.
+We offer the region a 600-acre wildlife sanctuary, a glass museum, that is home to one of the nation’s largest collections of Dorflinger glass, outdoor concerts in July and August, and the preservation of historic sites and buildings in White Mills.

 Join our mailing list for email updates about everything that is happening at the Wildlife Sanctuary, the Wildflower Concert Series, the Dorflinger Glass Museum, Historic White Mills and to receive our Newsletter!
 You can join our mailing list here.

 Sanctuary Members and Wildflower Contributors can now pay member and contributor payments online.
 You can visit our online store at dorflinger.org/shop/

 Since 1980, the nearly 600-acre grounds of the Dorflinger-Suydam Wildlife Sanctuary have preserved the natural beauty and wildlife of northeastern Pennsylvania.

 The Dorflinger-Suydam Wildlife Sanctuary offers approximately five miles of nature trails for observing indigenous wildlife and waterfowl.

 The museum maintains elegant displays of fine cut, etched, engraved, gilded and enameled crystal produced in Christian Dorflinger’s factories between 1852 and 1921.
 An on-site gift shop features an array of wares including glass jewelry and handcrafted ornaments, mostly created by hand by artists and studios in the U.S.